Medical Patient Modesty - a non-profit organization to improve patient modesty in medical settings

 When a patient is under general anesthesia and/or does not have a personal advocate present, such as a spouse, it is very common for medical professionals to ignore patient's wishes for a same gender medical team for surgeries.
 Multiple medical professionals representing a gender different than the patient’s gender are often brought into the OR while the patient is under general anesthesia and his or her private parts are exposed.
 There have been some cases when patients were deceived by medical professionals that their wishes would be honored and weren’t.
 This is unethical.
 Some examples include: removing a patient’s underwear and gown while under anesthesia and then redressing him/her before he/she wakes up; promising a patient a same gender medical team and then not actually honoring that.

 A patient can often find out if his or her wishes for a same gender team were respected by getting an operative report after the surgery.
-This report lists all of people (ex: surgeon, anesthesiologist, circulating nurse, medical student, etc.) who were present for the surgery.
+This report lists all of people (ex: surgeon, anesthesiologist, circulating nurse, medical student, etc) who were present for the surgery.
 Also, look at the facility’s Patient Bill of Rights to learn what rights patients have.
 One right is: Know the names, positions and functions of any hospital staff involved in the surgery/hospital care and refuse their treatment, examination or observation.
 This means that a patient can refuse opposite sex medical professionals or even intimate exams.

 It is common for surgeons to arrive after patients have been prepped, draped and readied.
 Sometimes surgeons do multiple procedures a day—one after another—and they don’t pay specific attention to prep procedures; they depend on the OR staff to handle that.
 A patient may make his or her wishes known to the surgeon and that surgeon may agree with the patient keeping his or her underwear on, for example, but then this request is never communicated to the OR staff.
 Therefore, when the patient arrives for surgery prep, if nothing is in writing, their conversation with the surgeon is often forgotten.
 The OR staff then proceeds to prep the vulnerable and scared patient as usual.
 This is why we recommend that a patient get a surgery agreement in writing and also, that a personal advocate be present in pre-op, surgery, and post-op to advocate for all patient's rights and requests.
 Keep in mind that the surgeon will be busy operating and may not pay attention to who will be on the OR team.
 Often the hospital assigns the OR team rather than the surgeon choosing it.